Κ-opioid receptor: Addiction

 It has also been reported that the KOR system is critical for stress-induced drug-seeking.
 In animal models, stress has been demonstrated to potentiate cocaine reward behavior in a kappa opioid-dependent manner.
 These effects are likely caused by stress-induced drug craving that requires activation of the KOR system.
 Although seemingly paradoxical, it is well known that drug taking results in a change from homeostasis to allostasis.
 It has been suggested that withdrawal-induced dysphoria or stress-induced dysphoria may act as a driving force by which the individual seeks alleviation via drug taking.
 The rewarding properties of drug are altered, and it is clear KOR activation following stress modulates the valence of drug to increase its rewarding properties and cause potentiation of reward behavior, or reinstatement to drug seeking.
 The stress-induced activation of KORs is likely due to multiple signaling mechanisms.
 The effects of KOR agonism on dopamine systems are well documented, and recent work also implicates the p38 MAPK cascade and pCREB in KOR-dependent behaviors.

-While the predominant drugs of abuse examined have been cocaine (44%), ethanol (35%), and opioids (24%).
-As these are different classes of drugs of abuse working through different receptors (increasing dopamine directly and indirectly, respectively) albeit in the same systems produce functionally different responses.
-Conceptually then pharmacological activation of KOR can have marked effects in any of the psychiatric disorders (clinical depression, bipolar disorder, anxiety disorder, etc.) as well as various neurological disorders (i.e. Parkinson's disease and Huntington's disease).
+The predominant drugs of abuse examined have been cocaine (44%), ethanol (35%), and opioids (24%).
+As these are different classes of drugs of abuse working through different receptors (increasing dopamine directly and indirectly, respectively), albeit in the same systems, they produce functionally different responses.
+Pharmacological activation of KOR can have marked effects in any of the psychiatric disorders (clinical depression, bipolar disorder, anxiety disorder, etc.) as well as various neurological disorders (i.e. Parkinson's disease and Huntington's disease).
 Not only are genetic differences in dynorphin receptor expression a marker for alcohol dependence, but a single dose of a KOR antagonist markedly increased alcohol consumption in rats.
 There are numerous studies that reflect a reduction in self-administration of alcohol, and heroin dependence has also been shown to be effectively treated with KOR agonism by reducing the immediate rewarding effects and by causing the curative effect of upregulation (increased production) of MORs that have been downregulated during opioid abuse.